michaelplanknz/assessment-of-potential-impact-of-omicron-in-NZ/README.txt

 - timeseries: folder where the timeseries for infections, cases, hospitalisations, cumulative deaths, and hospital beds occupied are automatically saved by main

 To run:
-1. In the main.m file, change the variable ìsavefolderî, if required, with the name of the folder where the timeseries will be saved.
+1. In the main.m file, change the variable ‚Äúsavefolder‚Äù, if required, with the name of the folder where the timeseries will be saved.
 Make sure a folder with that name exists within the timeseries folder
-2. In the main.m file, change the variable ìnRepsî with the number of simulation repetitions required
+2. In the main.m file, change the variable ‚ÄúnReps‚Äù with the number of simulation repetitions required
 3. In the main.m file, change any other parameters as required.
-If left as it is, the program will run 100 simulation repetitions of the ìbaseline scenarioî described in the paper
+If left as it is, the program will run 100 simulation repetitions of the ‚Äúbaseline scenario‚Äù described in the paper
 4. Run the main.m file
 5. Results will be saved in the summaries, timeseries and plots folders